AMReX-Microelectronics/Electrostatic/input/parallel_plate_capacitor/ReadMe.txt

      2) function_parsed_dirichlet:
-            This example specifies voltages through dirichlet function parsers whose name is specied at the time of specifying boundaries, e.g. dir(Zmin) or dir(Zmax).
+            This example specifies voltages through dirichlet function parsers whose name is specified at the time of specifying boundaries, e.g. dir(Zmin) or dir(Zmax).
 Function parsers are specified for Zmin and Zmax.